macCesar/purgeTSS/README.md

 - [fontawesome.tss](https://github.com/macCesar/purgeTSS/blob/master/dist/fontawesome.tss)
 - [materialdesignicons.tss](https://github.com/macCesar/purgeTSS/blob/master/dist/materialdesignicons.tss)
 - [Your own custom styles](https://github.com/macCesar/purgeTSS/blob/master/docs/configuring-guide.md)

-It is an all-round package for all Titanium Developers who want to easily and quickly create beautifully designed mobile apps.

 **Some key features of purgeTSS:**
 - You can use any of the available classes in your Alloy App.